Executive director of Dress For Success accepts new role in Houston

 “I was thinking about what the loss means for Dress, and, of course, we’re sad to lose her,” Campolo-Merkle says.
 “But I think this is an even larger loss for the city of Columbus.
 She has spent her career focused on eliminating poverty, so it’s really no surprise to us that she’ll be focused on that in her next and we’re thrilled that she’ll be doing that on an even bigger level …”

-Harris, who was named a CEO of the Year for 2020 in the Small Nonprofits category by Columbus CEO, feels grateful for the time she has dedicated to the mission.
+Harris, who was named a CEO of the Year for 2020 by Columbus CEO, feels grateful for the time she has dedicated to the mission.

 “It’s been rewarding to continue to expand,” Harris says.
 “Especially the work we’re doing with young women now, 16- to 18-year-olds, to give them the confidence so they can understand the connection between the decisions they’re making today and the lives they want to live tomorrow.”